dotnet/coreclr/Documentation/building/windows-instructions.md

 - `corerun`: The command line host.
 This program loads and starts the CoreCLR runtime and passes the managed program you want to run to it.
 - `coreclr.dll`:  The CoreCLR runtime itself.
-- `mscorlib.dll`: The core managed library for CoreCLR, which contains all of the fundamental data types and functionality.
+- `System.Private.CoreLib.dll`: The core managed library for CoreCLR, which contains all of the fundamental data types and functionality.

 Copy these files into the demo directory.